 Your car insurance policy in your new state must have coverage and limits that at least meet the SR-22 minimums required by your former state.
 If the new state’s requirements are higher, you will need those even higher limits on your policy.

-If you are moving to a state that doesn't require SR-22s, then you will need to discuss with the state requiring the SR-22 what you will need to do to comply with its SR-22 mandate.
+If you're moving to a state that doesn't require SR-22s, you will need to discuss with the state requiring the SR-22 what you will need to do to comply with its SR-22 mandate.

-If you don’t own a car, you can still be required to carry an SR-22, and in that case you will need to get non-owner SR-22 insurance to fulfill your SR-22 filing requirement.
+If you don’t own a car, you can still be required to carry an SR-22.
+In that case, you'll need to get non-owner SR-22 insurance to fulfill your SR-22 filing requirement.

 With a normal SR-22 policy, you own and insure a vehicle, but with a non-owner’s policy you don’t own a vehicle to insure directly or have access to a car that you can insure.